 Unlike Microsoft Dynamics 365 Business Central an on-premises solution has a lot of hidden costs that don’t show up straight away.
 Customisations and implementation, hardware, IT personnel, maintenance, and training all carry added costs.
 Overall, customers end up paying significantly more with an on-premises solution compared to Business Central SaaS.

 When upgrading from Dynamics 365 NAV or Dynamics 365 GP, there are two technical upgrade options:

 • Upgrade data only and do not include any customisations, in other words have a Clean Start.
 If needed, you can develop customisations from scratch after the upgrade.

-• Upgrade data and selected customisations to Dynamics 365 Business Central SaaS or to on-premises.
+• Upgrade data and selected customisations to Dynamics 365 Business Central

-A Clean Start upgrade option is best for non-customised or slightly customised newer solutions, or very outdated solutions with no direct upgrade path where a large percentage of customizations are not used or have been replaced by standard functionality.
+A Clean Start upgrade option is best for non-customised or slightly customised newer solutions, or very outdated solutions with no direct upgrade path where a large percentage of customisations are not used or have been replaced by standard functionality.

 At first, the Clean Start upgrade to SaaS costs is from 20% to 40% higher than the Clean Start upgrade to on-premises.
 But once upgraded, in the long run, the Clean Start to SaaS upgraded solution becomes less expensive than the Clean Start to on-premises.
 Let’s look into Clean Start costs in more depth.